How I Stay Optimistic when Experiencing Environmental Anxiety (Eco-Anxiety)

 It was supposed to be the climate change election.
 The first time many millennials would have a say in who governs our country.
 The first time young Australians could let the balding, grey-haired politicians of our government know they truly wanted our country to take climate change seriously and implement policies to drive a greener, more sustainable future.

 But instead it became the retiree’s election.
-The time when our large Baby Boomer population voted against superannuation and negative gearing reform.
+The time when much of our large Baby Boomer population voted against superannuation and negative gearing reform proposed by the opposition government, preferring to cast their vote for the present government.

 And it was regional Queensland’s election.
 When the vast majority of Queenslanders made it loud and clear that they wanted the Adani Carmichael Coal Mine and the promised jobs that would come from it.